 With that being said, if we look at the work of Toronto’s very own Dr. Jenkins’ “Portfolio Diet” study, dietary changes to include cholesterol-lowering foods accounted for about a fifteen percent reduction in LDL cholesterol in those with high cholesterol.

-The other key components of the diet include: tree nuts, plant sterol margarine, legumes and soluble-fibre rich grains, fruits and veggies.
+In addition to soy, The other synergistic components of his diet include: tree nuts, plant sterol margarine, legumes and soluble-fibre rich grains, fruits and veggies.

 Because soy is only one of a number of foods contributing to cholesterol reduction, its individual effect is relatively small.